midnightfreddie/McpeTool/readme.md

 		[244 255 255 255 252 255 255 255 118]
 		[245 255 255 255 2 0 0 0 48]

-- `McpeTool poc` - Runs the original proof-of-concept code I did.
-This will be removed soon.
-Expects the db folder to be in your current working directory.
-It reads and prints the `~local_player` key value and the first 10 keys and values.
+- `McpeTool api path/to/db` - Starts httpd daemon on localhost:8080.
+Any web requests to it will return a JSON-endoded list of keys in the database (each base64-encoded)
 - `McpeTool` shows the help screen:

 	NAME:
 	   MCPE Tool - A utility to access Minecraft Portable Edition .mcworld exported world files.

 	USAGE:
 	   McpeTool.exe [global options] command [command options] [arguments...]

 	VERSION:
 	   0.0.0

 	COMMANDS:
 		 keys, k       Lists all keys in the database.
-Be sure to include the path to the db, e.g. 'McpeTool keys db' proofofconcept, poc  Run the original POC code which assumes a folder "db" is present with the *.ldb and other level files help, h              Shows a list of commands or help for one command
+Be sure to include the path to the db, e.g. 'McpeTool keys db' develop, dev  Random thing the dev is working on api, www      Open world and start http API.
+Hit control-c to exit. help, h       Shows a list of commands or help for one command

 	GLOBAL OPTIONS:
 	   --help, -h     show help
 	   --version, -v  print the version

 ## Goals